Joe Thewlis: Cricket career

 Serving in the Royal Air Force allowed Thewlis to make his only first-class appearance for the Combined Services against Cambridge University in 1962.
 He scored a single run in the Combined Services first-innings, before being dismissed by Paul Ramage.
 In their second-innings, he scored 17 runs before being dismissed by the same bowler.

 He made his debut for Northumberland in the 1963 Minor Counties Championship against Durham.
-Thewlis played Minor counties cricket for Nothumberland from 1963 to 1981, which included 152 Minor Counties Championship appearances.
+Thewlis played Minor counties cricket for Northumberland from 1963 to 1981, which included 152 Minor Counties Championship appearances.
 He scored 2,225 runs in total, taking 100 catches as well.
 He made his List A debut against Lincolnshire in the 1971 Gillette Cup.
 In this match, he was dismissed for 7 runs by Sonny Ramadhin.
 He made a further List A appearance against Somerset in the 1977 Gillette Cup.
 In this match, he dismissed for 19 runs by Ian Botham.
 He also captained Northumberland on a number of occasions.